Menu

-Webhook Authentication
+Webhook Headers & Authentication

-In this guide, you’ll learn how to securely authenticate your webhooks step-by-step.
-By following best practices for authentication, you can be confident that your data integrations are safe, verified, and reliable - every time an event is triggered in your Game or Game Center.
+By following best practices for authentication, you can ensure that your integrations are safe, verified, and reliable—every time an event is triggered in your Game or Game Center.

 Learn how to enable API Access Key in Flarie Studio here